darrendanvers/scuull/README.md

 - An API Docker image that serves up the jobs that have run, instances and executions of each of the jobs, and very basic data from each step of each execution.
 - A basic UI to display the information.
+- More detailed information about the steps of each execution.

 ## In Development

-- More detailed information about the steps of each execution..
+- Error handling.